Deforming convex projective manifolds: Deforming Properly Convex Manifolds rel ends

-Suppose $N$ is a smooth manifold that is homeomorphic to $\partial N\times I$.
+{\edit Since $E$ is $\dev_{\sigma,N}$-Hessian-convex there is a nearest point retraction (using the Hilbert metric on $Q$) $r:P\to {\edit E}$ with fibers that are lines{\edit,} and this gives a homeomorphism $P\to {\edit E}\times I$.
 By \cite{WH} smooth manifolds are PL.
-The {\em $M\times I$ theorem} \cite{HM} says that if $M$ is a PL manifold, then every smoothing of $M\times I$ is diffeomorphic to a product.
-Thus $N$ is diffeomorphic to $\partial N\times I$.
-Hence it suffices to show $P$ is homeomorphic to $B\times I$.
-Since $B$ is $\dev_{\sigma,N}$-Hessian-convex there is a nearest point retraction (using the Hilbert metric on $Q$) $r:P\to B$ with fibers that are lines and this gives a homeomorphism $P\to B\times I$ which proves the claim.
+The {\em $M\times I$ theorem}, Hirsch and Mazur \cite{HM}, says that if $M$ is a PL manifold, then every smoothing of $M\times I$ is diffeomorphic to a product.
+Thus $P$ is diffeomorphic to $E\times I$, which proves the claim.}

-It follows that $P$ is a collar of $\partial Q$ so $R=P\cup f(N)\cong B\times[0,k]$ is also a collar of $\partial Q$.
-Thus $Q'=\cl(Q\setminus R)$ is diffeomorphic to $B\times[k,\infty)$.
+It follows that $P$ is a collar of $\partial Q$ so $R=P\cup f(N)\cong {\edit E}\times[0,k]$ is also a collar of $\partial Q$.
+Thus $Q'=\cl(Q\setminus R)$ is diffeomorphic to ${\edit E}\times[k,\infty)$.
 Clearly $P$ lies in a small neighborhood of $\partial Q$.
 We can now extend $f$ to a diffeomorphism $f:M\to Q$ by sending $\partial M\times[0,1/k]$ to $P$ and $\partial M\times[k,\infty)$ to $Q'$.
 This is close to a projective map on $N$.
 Define $\dev_{\sigma,M}:\widetilde{M}\to\RPn$ by $\dev_{\sigma,M}=\dev_{\sigma,Q}\circ \widetilde f$.
 Since $f$ is close to projective over $N$ it follows that $\dev_{\sigma,M}$ is close to $\dev_{\rho,M}$. \end{proof}